ON THE OLD TESTAMENT

 is no life of any kind anywhere in the universe that we know, except here

 on earth.
-All the planets are dead, probably every planet in the universe.
+All the planets are dead.

 The only way for Adam to reverse the earth's curse was